norment/redcap/README.md

 docker-compose logs --tail=0 --follow
 ```

-In case you want to adapt the user credentials for the MySQL database after you have run the `docker-compose.yml` via `docker-compose up -d`, you need update the changes.
+In case you want to adapt the user credentials for the MySQL database after you run the `docker-compose.yml` via `docker-compose up -d`, you need update the changes.
 Before running the commands below, make sure your shell's cd is where `.env` is located.
-Then add a user to the database via
+Then add the updated user credentials to the databsevia
 ```bash
 source .env
 podman exec -i redcap_database_1 mysql -uroot -p${MYSQL_ROOT_PASSWORD} -e "CREATE DATABASE IF NOT EXISTS ${MYSQL_DATABASE};"